History of rail transportation in the United States: Modern era (1946–present)

 During the post-World War II boom many railroads were driven out of business due to competition from airlines and Interstate highways.
 The rise of the automobile led to the end of passenger train service on most railroads.
 Trucking businesses had become major competitors by the 1930s with the advent of improved paved roads, and after the war they expanded their operations as the Interstate highway network grew, and acquired increased market share of freight business.
 Railroads continued to carry bulk freight such as coal, steel and other commodities.
 However, the ICC continued to regulate railroad rates and other aspects of railroad operations, which limited railroads' flexibility in responding to changing market forces.

-In 1966, Congress created the Federal Railroad Administration, to issue and enforce rail safety regulations, administer railroad assistance programs, and conduct research and development in support of improved railroad safety and national rail transportation policy.
+In 1966, Congress created the Federal Railroad Administration (FRA) to issue and enforce rail safety regulations, administer railroad assistance programs, and conduct research and development in support of improved railroad safety and national rail transportation policy.
 The safety functions were transferred from the ICC.
-The FRA was established as part of the new federal Department of Transportation.
+The FRA was established as part of the newly created Department of Transportation.

 Two of the largest remaining railroads, the Pennsylvania Railroad and the New York Central, merged in 1968 to form the Penn Central.
 At the insistence of the ICC the New York, New Haven and Hartford Railroad was added to the merger in 1969; in 1970 the Penn Central declared bankruptcy, the largest bankruptcy in U.S. history until then.
 Other bankrupt railroads included the Ann Arbor Railroad (1973), Erie Lackawanna Railway (1972), Lehigh Valley Railroad (1970), Reading Company (1971), Central Railroad of New Jersey (1967) and Lehigh and Hudson River Railway (1972).

-In 1970 Congress created a government corporation, Amtrak, to take over operation of Penn Central passenger lines and selected inter-city passenger services from other private railroads, under the Rail Passenger Service Act.
-Amtrak began operations in 1971.